ABOUT ROBERT DALRYMPLE

 Robert Dalrymple is an award-winning television producer who has won one Peabody and two Emmy Awards among many nominations for shows that he has conceived and produced.

-His most recent productions include, “Shut Up And Drive” on Fox Sports 1, “Test Drive” on Fox Sports 1, “Funniest Commercials of the Year” on Spike TV, and “Super Bowl’s Greatest Commercials” on CBS.
+His most recent productions include “Super Bowl’s Greatest Commercials” on CBS, Genesis GV80 "Shutter Speed" on Discovery Channel and Motor Trend, Porsche's "The Heist" half-hour special on Discovery, and “Shut Up And Drive” on Fox Sports.
 He was also the Executive Producer of the Showtime special featuring Bruce Willis in Sam Sheppard’s “True West.”
 Robert also co-founded and was the Executive Producer of the Screen Actors Guild Awards for NBC and TNT.

 Robert expanded his company into producing television movies with “Shame” for the Lifetime Network, starring Amanda Donohoe and Dean Stockwell.
 Other credits include NBC’s “Baby Brokers” starring Cybil Shepherd, and the CBS holiday movie, “A Christmas Romance,” starring Olivia Newton John.